 - What training do I need to become a Bollywood star?

-- Where should I consider living and why?
+- Where should I live in Mumbai?

-- How do I find roles to audition for?
+- How do I find Bollywood auditions?

 - How do I make a living as an actor?

-- Do I need an agent?
+- Do I need an agent to make it in Bollywood?

 Yet Bollywood is still regarded as the face of Indian cinema.
 This is mainly because Hindi is the “link language” of the country.
 A Hindi film commands an overarching pan-India reach no other language can match.
 Thus Amitabh Bachchan becomes a national icon, whereas a far more accomplished actor in say, Telugu or Kannada is less known outside his region.
 Today, Shahrukh Khan and Priyanka Chopra enjoy a fan following across the globe, whereas few would have even heard of a homegrown superstar like Rajkiran or Karthi outside Tamil Nadu.
 It’s a small wonder Bollywood has witnessed a continuous influx of talent and remains the filmmaking hub of India.